Summary

 The Board's role is to assist the Fund in ensuring the efficient and effective governance and administration of the LGPS.
 This means ensuring that the Fund is compliant with relevant legislation with the aim to safeguard the interest of all Pension Fund members and associated employer organisations.

 The LPB sits alongside the Wiltshire Pension Fund committee in an oversight role, to assist by reviewing governance arrangements of the Fund and ensuring policies and procedures are correctly implemented and followed.
-The Board consists of:
+The Board consists of three scheme member representatives, three employer representatives and one non-voting Independent Chair.

 Policies and strategies